recrsn/git-ai/README.md

 # Explicitly avoid using conventional commit format
 git ai commit --no-conventional

+# Use a specific config file
+git ai --config /path/to/config.yaml commit
 ```

 Git AI automatically detects whether your repository uses conventional commit format by analyzing your commit history.
 If more than 50% of your recent commits follow the conventional format (`type(scope): description`), Git AI will default to generating messages in that style.